Lancing College Preparatory School at Hove

 The Manor of Broadwater is mentioned in the Domesday Book, with the oldest part of the building dating back some five hundred years.

-Mr MD Neligan and the Reverend EJ Burton founded Broadwater Manor in March 1930.
-The School opened with only five boys and slowly grew to sixty pupils in the nine years up to 1939.
-With the onset of war the School was evacuated to the West Country.
+Mr M D Neligan and the Reverend E J Burton founded Broadwater Manor in March 1930.
+The school opened with only five boys and slowly grew to sixty pupils in the nine years up to 1939.
+With the onset of war the school was evacuated to the West Country.

-The Nursery opened in 1981 and improvements to the school were further supplemented in 1984 by a new building containing four classrooms and a purpose-built Computer Room, together with an extension to the School Hall.
+The Nursery opened in 1981 and improvements to the school were further supplemented in 1984 by a new building containing four classrooms and a purpose-built computer room, together with an extension to the school hall.
 The Toddler Department started in 1986.

 The opportunity for Lancing College to acquire Broadwater Manor came after it was approached by Mrs Woodley in 2013.
-There has always been a strong relationship between the two schools, and following Mrs Woodley’s intention to retire at the end of that year, Lancing College was keen to explore the possibility of acquiring Broadwater Manor to continue and build on its success.
+There has always been a strong relationship between the two schools, and with Mrs Woodley’s intention to retire at the end of that year, Lancing College was keen to explore the possibility of acquiring Broadwater Manor to continue and build on its success.

 Following Mrs Woodley's retirement in January 2014, the school transitioned to Lancing College Preparatory School at Worthing under the acting-Headship of the Reverend Roger Marsh, formerly the Chaplain of Lancing College.
 Mr Marsh was succeeded by the school's current Head, Mrs Heather Beeby, in September 2014.